alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 Things have been alright - I've been working on the GitHub workshop for this afternoon mostly.
 Being in the office on Thursday and Friday last week stole a lot of the focus time I had reserved :cry:
 I started having weekly meetings with SB and DC yesterday which is nice!
+  * EK - the weekly meetings sound a good plan.

 ### Notes to discuss during 1:1

 - Can we have a look at the CM reporting and see if there's anything else I need to add?
+  * EK - we reviewed this together.
 - I started going to a Coding Club to learn more advanced stuff in R (writing functions, packages etc.).
 It's one hour a week and I quite missing learning R things, is that okay?
+  * EK - I love the idea of a Turing coding club.
+Maybe we should start this?

 #### Who did you help this week?